manuelernestog/chrome-extension-svelte-vite-boilerplate/README.md

 </p>

 Drag your dist folder into the Extensions Dashboard to install it.
 Your extension icon will be in the top bar.

-## Supporting
-If you find this template helpfully, you can support my work here!